hdShang/arxiv-daily/docs/cs-CV/2025-05-20/papers/250517090v1-emosign-a-multimodal-dataset-for-understanding-emotions-in-american-.md

 ---
 layout: default
-title: EmoSign: A Multimodal Dataset for Understanding Emotions in American Sign Language
+title: "EmoSign: A Multimodal Dataset for Understanding Emotions in American Sign Language"
 ---

 # EmoSign: A Multimodal Dataset for Understanding Emotions in American Sign Language